From imaginary to real chemical potential QCD with functional methods: Results and discussion

+In the lower diagram of Fig.~\ref{fig:both_Tc}, we show our best fit result together with the lattice data of Ref.~\cite{Borsanyi:2020fev} (red diamonds) and their fit result (grey band).
+The discrepancy of our data and the lattice data at large imaginary chemical potential is a measure of the systematic error of our calculation and therefore of our data points.
+This systematic error is small by construction in the vicinity of zero chemical potential, but grows into the five percent region for largest imaginary chemical potential.
+(Naively) assuming the error to be symmetric in $\mu_B$, our CEP could be accurate on the level of ten percent.
+But, of course, we cannot exclude that new physics effects at large real chemical potential might invalidate this naive estimate.

-Now, we can analytically continue this fit to real chemical potentials and compare to DSE results obtained there.
-This is done and displayed in the right half of the lower diagram of Fig.~\ref{fig:both_Tc}.
-In general, we observe a remarkable coincidence between the fit and the DSE data up to rather large chemical potentials.
+In general, we observe a remarkable coincidence between our fit and the DSE data up to rather large chemical potentials.
 Deviations of more than one percent in temperature occur only for $\muB > \SI{510}{\MeV}$, i.e. for chemical potential larger than 80 \% of the one of the CEP, which in the present truncation is located at around $\muB^{\textup{CEP}} \approx \SI{636}{\MeV}$.
 We can infer that the extrapolation from imaginary chemical potentials works excellently for a large part of the crossover region well towards the CEP.

 In vicinity of the CEP, however, not only does the extrapolation of $\Tc$ cease to be valid, the $\chi(\cond)$ curves also can no longer be approximated by a polynomial as is illustrated in Fig.~\ref{fig:remu_fits}.
 There, we show the chiral susceptibility as a function of the chiral condensate analogously to Fig.~\ref{fig:immu_fits}, this time for real chemical potentials $\muB >\SI{420}{\MeV}$ and $\muB = 0$ as a reference.
 We depict the polynomial fits and cubic spline interpolations in the left and right panels, respectively.
 Obviously, the approximation of a fifth-order polynomial breaks down completely at around $\muB \gtrsim \SI{600}{\MeV}$.
 In this region, only the splines reliably coincide with the DSE data.